QuestyFella/QuestyFella/README.md

 - LLM safety, RAG systems, and AI applied to real operational problems
 - RF engineering and SDR signal analysis

-> "You ask me if an ordinary person—by studying hard—would get to be able to imagine these things like I imagine.
-Of course!
-I was an ordinary person who studied hard." — R. Feynman

----

 ### Connect